 Historical Relics

 Throughout the mine, protected artifacts reveal the industrial past.
 Visitors can observe original mining carts, pneumatic drills, and ore chutes once used in daily operations.
-Interpretive signage and guide narration set the scene for guests, making connecting each antique to the broader history of Arizona’s copper mining industry easier.
+Interpretive signage and guide narration set the scene for guests, making it easier to connect each antique to the broader history of Arizona’s copper mining industry.

 Interactive Components